coderefinery/cmake/_episodes/04-hello-world-cmake.md

 teaching: 20
 exercises: 0
 questions:
-  - "How are CMake projects configured and built?"
+  - How are CMake projects configured and built?
-  - "What is an out of source compilation?"
+  - What is an out of source compilation?
 objectives:
-  - "Learn how to configure and build CMake projects."
+  - Learn how to configure and build CMake projects.
 keypoints:
-  - "We always compile out of source."
+  - We always compile out of source.
-  - "The name and path of the build directory can be changed."
+  - The name and path of the build directory can be changed.
-  - "When configuring we point CMake at the location of the CMakeLists.txt file."
+  - When configuring we point CMake at the location of the CMakeLists.txt file.
 ---

-## CMake Motivation

-- When you move your application or code base to another platform, you will need to modify your Makefiles or write a configuration script.
-- If your software is used on several platforms, you easily end up doing almost identical modifications in several places.
-- On Microsoft Windows you may have to use a separate build systems.
-- Your changes in the Makefiles do rarely apply to Microsoft Windows.

 ## Hello-world example